Ian8VT/Ian8VT.github.io/qgis/lab_final/lab.md

 I chose to use the school polygon feature rather than the school point feature of Resilience Academy's data.
 Through a comparison of the two features in QGIS, I noticed that the layers do not always line up.
 When I viewed each layer in comparison to OpenStreetMap, I noticed that some school point locations overlay locations not designates as a school in the OSM baselayer.
 While, on the otherhand, the school polygon layer was more agreeable with the baselayer.

-### Steps
+### Walking Time Procedure

 I first uploaded my layers from QGIS into the PostGIS database while transforming into EPSG:32737, or UTM 37S.
 Then, I examined my layers in a map view and determined which school to select as the basis of my analysis.
 I chose a school which had a significant amount of road data in the area and contained a moderate amount of wetlands near the location.
 Further, since the attribute table of the schools was not complete enough to list school names and type of school, I opened a OSM baselayer to ensure that the school I selected was a primary school.

 My first phase of steps involved limiting the scope of road and wetland data considered.
 I decided to establish a 1km buffer around the selected school and exclude all data not within this buffer zone.
-In order to define the center of the buffer zone, I decided to establish a point at the location of what most likely appeared as the school's entrance.
+In order to define the center of the buffer zone, I decided to establish a pointat the location of what most likely appeared as the school's entrance.
 I made this determination through the examination of imagery on GoogleMaps.

 I first turned all the vertices of the school polygon into points
 ```sql